 You are here to identify your happiness.
-Happiness is more than a feeling.
-Happiness is more than something that comes and goes.
-Happiness is an ever-present, always available reality.
+Happiness is more than a feeling that comes and goes.
+Happiness is an ever-present, always-available reality.

 You are in control of your happiness.
-How does it feel having that level of responsibility?
+How does it feel to have that level of responsibility?